 ASA Executive Board responsibilities

 All ASA Executive Board members have shared responsibilities to carry out the ASA's traditional activities, which involve organizing collective resources for student groups, such as activities midways, the first-year summer mailing, bulletin board space, and office space; processing new group applications; voting on policy and rule enforcement; and representing MIT student activities in meetings with administrators and other governments.
+According to their interests and as time allows, Board members also pursue other projects to improve student groups at MIT.

 Additionally, the ASA President, Treasurer, and Secretary have special responsibilities: